 One thing that I recommend doing before going ahead is to check the tint.
 Different white paints often have a subtle tint to complement the overall aesthetic of a room.
 If you already have white paint in a room, check to see what the tint is to get the closest match possible.

 When it came to painting properly, I wanted to do a good job of it.
-I cleaned down all of the walls and made sure that there were no surface imperfections to give the paint the best chance of going on smoothly.
+I cleaned down all of the walls and made sure that there were no surface imperfections.
+I got the paint to go on smoothly.
 The paint required stirring thoroughly.
 Dampening the roller first helped to make the application go even better.

 When it came to the painting itself, I found that it covered any subtle areas of discoloration really well.
-In terms of the application method, while I used a roller, the paint itself is really versatile and can be used with synthetic brushes as well.
+I used this paint with both a roller and multiple brushes.
 Once it had dried, the subtle gloss really helped to brighten the room up and it looked much more presentable and welcoming.

 - The sheen lights up a room due to the subtle gloss.